Browse Dictionary: Letter “S”

 Satiguru, true Guru.

-Grammar: noun, nominative case; masculine, singular.
+Grammar : noun, nominative case; masculine, singular.

-Etymology: Old Panjabi - satiguri; Apabhransh - satiguru; Sanskrit - satyam+guru (सत्यम्+गुरु - true+spiritual mentor).
+Etymology : Old Panjabi - satiguri; Apabhransh - satiguru; Sanskrit - satyam+guru (सत्यम्+गुरु - true+spiritual mentor).

 satiguru

-Grammar: noun, accusative case; masculine, singular.
+Grammar : noun, nominative case; masculine, singular.

-Etymology: Old Panjabi - satiguri; Apabhransh - satiguru; Sanskrit - satyam+guru (सत्यम्+गुरु - true+spiritual mentor).
+Etymology : Old Panjabi - satiguri; Apabhransh - satiguru; Sanskrit - satyam+guru (सत्यम्+गुरु - true+spiritual mentor).

 satiguru